It is entirely possible to use safe crib bumper alternatives to improve your baby’s sleep. You just need these strategies!!

 A wearable sleep sack does help limit your baby’s movement in the crib, but it wouldn’t work if your baby likes to move a lot in the crib.
 With sleep sacks, they will still be able to push themselves and bump their heads against the railings.
 Check out organic wearable sleep sack options here.

 4. Crib Rail Cover

 This rail cover is great for when your baby starts teething.
-They won’t be able to chew on crib railing and ingesting paint off the crib or hurting them with crib splinters.
+They won’t be able to chew on crib railing and ingest paint off the crib or hurt them with crib splinters.

-This TILLYOU Baby 3-piece padded crib railing cover is available in different colors and modern design to blend with your nursery décor.
+This Trend Lab Waterproof CribWrap Rail Cover is available in different colors and modern designs to blend with your nursery décor.

 At What Age Are Crib Bumpers Safe?

 Crib bumpers should be avoided unless your baby is bumping their head into the crib railing and hurting themselves.
 You do not need a crib bumper when your baby is 0-4 months old as they are unlikely to move in the crib and hurt themselves.
 When your baby can move her head-to-side if you tickle her nose or when something is bothering her (4-10 months), you can use safe crib bumper alternatives like vertical crib bumpers.
 Vertical crib bumpers are the only safest option available that can be used from newborn to toddlerhood.

 If you are using a padded crib bumper, mesh crib bumper, or any other kind of crib bumper, you need to take off the crib bumper as soon as your baby can stand up to avoid the fall hazard.

 Any kind of padded crib bumpers or mesh crib bumper is not safe for toddlers (when they can stand up in their crib) as they use it as a foothold to climb out of the crib.
 However, vertical crib bumpers are safe for toddlers as it individually goes on each railing providing the highest level of airflow and won’t be used as a foothold to climb out of the crib.